Paul Digby: Forest Green Rovers

 Digby picked up a couple of man of the match performances throughout the season.
 His first one came in the FA cup on the 10 November 2018 away at Oxford United.
 The game finished 0–0, earning Forest Green Rovers a replay.
 His second MOTM performance came later on in the season, away against Mansfield Town.

 Digby managed to secure a play off spot with Forest Green Rovers, a massive improvement from last year.
 They climbed from 21st in the 2017–18 season to an impressive 5th place in the 2018–19 season.
 Digby was instrumental in their rise up the league, making 37 league appearances out of a possible 46 games.

 Cambridge United

 On 21 July 2020, Digby signed a 1-year contract with League Two club Cambridge United.

 On 8 May 2025, the club announced he would be leaving in June when his contract expired after making 229 appearances in his 5-year stint with the U's.

 Dundee

 On 12 June 2025, Digby joined Scottish Premiership club Dundee on a two-year deal.
+After making 18 appearances for the club but not appearing since January, Digby left the club by mutual consent in July 2026.

+Colchester United

+On 7 July 2026, Digby returned to English football, signing with EFL League Two club Colchester United.